This is some text inside of a div block.

 What is the difference between Whatfix and Tango?

 Both Whatfix and Tango help organizations improve software adoption, but they take different approaches.
-Whatfix focuses on interactive walkthroughs and enterprise digital adoption, while Tango automatically captures workflows as they're performed, turning them into step-by-step guides that can also be delivered as in-app guidance.
+Whatfix centers on interactive walkthroughs and enterprise digital adoption, while Tango automatically captures workflows as they're performed, turning them into step-by-step guides that can also be delivered as in-app guidance.
 This allows teams to create, maintain, and share guidance without lengthy implementation projects.

 Which Whatfix alternative is best for employee onboarding?